iamlogand/ruby-on-rails-hello-world/README.md

   - After making changes, such as adding validation (e.g. the presence validation at app/models/product.rb), the console needs to be reloaded like this: `reload!`
   - Saving a record only works if validation passes.
 Validate and see a list of errors like this: `product.errors`
   - For a more detailed validation error, use: `product.errors.full_messages`
+- Create a controller with an index view for the Products model with `bin/rails generate controller Products index --skip-routes`